ATW 2014 Session Topics

-Chair: Karsten Liber (University of Saskatchewan)
+Co-chairs: Karsten Liber (University of Saskatchewan) and Sarah Hughes (Shell)

 Unconventional oil and gas are resources produced or extracted from the earth using techniques other than the conventional oil and gas well methods.
 Primarily they include oil sands, oil shales, other heavy oil, gas to liquid (GTL), tight gas, shale gas, and coalbed methane.
 While conventional oil and gas is easier to extract and cheaper to produce, unconventional oil and gas extraction has been rapidly increasing in prominence in recent years, both in Canada and globally, as conventional supplies have become more scarce.
 Unconventional oil and gas are thus been seen as a key component of the world’s future energy supply, but there have been increasing concerns with the environmental impact of such industries.
 This session will explore assessment, impact and reclamation issues, both challenges and successes, related to the unconventional oil and gas sector, as well as current, proposed or needed environmental regulations pertaining to such industries.

 - Risk Assessment and the Nuclear Fuel Cycle

 Risk Assessment and the Nuclear Fuel Cycle

 Co-chairs: Charlene Burnett-Seidel (Cameco), Barb Dowsley (Canadian Nuclear Safety Commission), Malcolm McKee (Canadian Nuclear Safety Commission)